Fast drift effects in the averaging of a filtration combustion system - a periodic homogenization approach: Problem description

 where

-The problem introduces the following global characteristic time scales:
+This formulation introduces the following global characteristic time scales:

-where $t_D$ is the \emph{characteristic global diffusion time scale}, $t_{\textrm A}$ is the \emph{characteristic global advection time scale}, $t_{\La}$ is the \emph{characteristic global time of conductive transfer}, while $t_R$ is the \emph{characteristic global chemical reaction time scale}.
+where $t_D$ is the \emph{characteristic diffusion time scale}, $t_{\textrm A}$ is the \emph{characteristic advection time scale}, $t_{\La}$ is the \emph{characteristic time of conductive transfer}, while $t_R$ is the \emph{characteristic chemical reaction time scale}.
+We introduce additionally the following characteristic dimensionless numbers: